SafetyLight/Presentations/Everyday Ethics/README.md

 ## Comments
 This talk was designed for a 400-level Computer Science class called _Cybersecurity and Professional Practices_.
 I was invited to speak on the topic of Professional Ethics and Practices.
 I was told the students were eager for a sense of what working in a company is really like.

-## Intended Audience
-This talk is for people who are hoping to enter the workforce and curious to know how ethical concerns play out in real life.

-## Key Takeaways
-- Ethical decison-making is context-dependent.
-- Awareness of consequences matters.

 ## Contact
 I like to give talks.
 I like giving this talk.
 If you or someone you know might want me to do that, email talks (at) safetylight (dot) dev.